-When you apply for a student visa, it’s important to show the embassy that you have the necessary financial background to study abroad.
+When you apply for a student visa, it’s important to strongly prove to the embassy that you have the necessary financial background to study abroad.
 The immigration authorities will want to make sure that you (or usually your sponsor) has the means to finance your living expences, your tuition fees and everything you might need, at least in the first years.
 For this reason, you must show a bank statement from your sponsor, proving that you (they) have enough money for you to study abroad.
 This is also called “show money”, as you don’t have to pay this, you just have to show that you have it.

 Let’s see what you need to know about the sponsorship and show money.